-Your dried seeds can catch the attention of pests.
+Your dried heirloom plants seeds can catch the attention of pests.

 Bugs, insects, and even rodents and critters will enjoy nibbling on them.

 Choose a storage spot in your house that is pest-free.
-Always keep an eye on your containers, to ensure that they remain the way you stored them.
+Always keep an eye on your containers to ensure they remain the way you stored them.

 Storing your seeds is not as complicated as you might think it is.
-In fact, as long as you know how to do it and if you have all the tools you need to get started, you can save them from your favorite fruit and vegetable varieties.
+In fact, as long as you know how to do it and if you have all the tools you need to get started.

 Do you store your Heirloom Seeds?
 Do you have any tips to share with us?
 Please let us know in the comments below.